Backstage at Birdland

 January 16, 2003

 Steve Turre and Sanctified Shells at the Weidner Center for the Performing Arts in Green bay, WI.
 The Weidner Center is at the University of Wisconsin- Green Bay.
-Check out the official Weidner Center site for more information.
+Check out the offical Weidner Center site for more information.

 Reggie Nicholson